Skip to main content

 }, [keyword, status, page]);

-// Reset page when filters change
+// Reset page number when filters change

 useEffect(() => {